wix-incubator/wix-rest-docs/guides/About Extended Fields.md

 The `object` type is used to define a JSON schema [object](https://json-schema.org/understanding-json-schema/reference/object.html#object).
 Please note the following restrictions to the `object` definition:
 + An `object` extended field's schema must contain a `properties` field that defines the properties of the object.
 + The properties of an object must follow the all the restrictions of the other extended field types.
-+ There is maximum of 10 nesting levels for an object.
++ There is a maximum of 10 nesting levels for an object.

 ### Array
 The `array` type is used to define a JSON schema [array](https://json-schema.org/understanding-json-schema/reference/array.html#array).
 Please note the following restrictions: